kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/portfolio_suggestions.md

 Below are my suggestions to take what we have done in synchronous sessions or in assignments and expand into additions to your data science portfolio:

 * Data Engineering Portfolio
-  *

 * Big Data Analytics Portfolio

+  * Key Value NoSQL Database - take what we did in synch session 5 with Redis and the trips csv file and write up an article about key value NoSQL databases, using Redis and the csv file as an example.
+During class we had a breakout, those would be good questions to address in your article.

   * Using Google BigQuery, similar to assignment 5, create a Jupyter Notebook of Python with numpy, pandas, matplotlib, etc. for other public datasets besides the Bay Area Bike Share dataset.

 * Blockchain Analytics Portfolio
-  * In the previous suggestion to produce a Jupyter Notebook of analytics for other datasets, one dataset is the Bitcoin
+  * In the previous suggestion to produce a Jupyter Notebook of analytics for other datasets, one dataset is the Bitcoin blockchain.
+Creating a similar Jupyter Notebook of Python with numpy, pandas, mathplotlib, etc. analyzing some aspect of the Bitcoin blockchain or the transactions, transaction sizes, etc.